-In connection with the settlement with UBS AG relating to the Company's ARS, the Company entered into a loan agreement with UBS Bank USA and UBS Financial Services Inc. On January 5, 2009, the Company borrowed approximately \$12.4 million under the loan agreement, with its ARS held in accounts with UBS and its affiliates as collateral.
+In connection with the settlement with UBS AG relating to the Company's ARS in October 2008, the Company entered into a loan agreement with UBS Bank USA and UBS Financial Services Inc. On January 5, 2009, the Company borrowed approximately \$12.4 million under the loan agreement, with its ARS held in accounts with UBS Financial Services Inc. as collateral.
 The loan amount was based on 75% of the fair value of the ARS as assessed by UBS at the time of the loan.
 The Company has drawn down the full amount available under the loan agreement.
 In general, the amount of interest payable under the loan agreement is intended to equal the amount of interest the Company would otherwise receive with respect to its ARS.
-During the three months ended September 30, 2009, the interest rate due on the UBS loan was higher than the interest rate earned from the ARS.
-During the nine months ended September 30, 2009, the interest rate due on the UBS loan was approximately the same as the interest rate earned from the ARS.
-The principal balance of the loan was lower than the par value of the ARS during the nine months ended September 30, 2009.
-During the three months ended September 30, 2009, the Company paid \$41,000 of interest expense associated with the loan and received \$33,000 in interest income from the ARS.
-During the nine months ended September 30, 2009, the Company paid \$122,000 of interest expense associated with the loan and received \$218,000 in interest income from the ARS.
-In accordance with the loan agreement, the Company applied the net interest received and the proceeds of \$1.9 million from sales of ARS to the principal of the loan.
+During the first quarter of 2010, the interest rate due on the UBS loan was lower than the interest rate earned from the ARS, and the principal balance of the loan was lower than the par value of the ARS.
+During the first quarter of 2010, the Company paid \$29,000 of interest expense associated with the loan and received \$107,000 in interest income from the ARS.
+In accordance with the loan agreement, the Company applied the net interest received and the proceeds of \$0.2 million from sales of ARS to the principal of the loan.